 Directly making a huge request largely increases the odds of it getting disregarded by people.
 But pairing it with a smaller and much simpler request can keep the disappointment away.
 Moreover, the process doesn’t end at the second request.
 It is possible to get someone to accept bigger requests after giving the nod to the first request.

-Why Does Foot in the Door FITD Technique Work?
+Why does the Foot-in-the-Door FITD Technique Work?

-The foot in the door tactic works because the acceptance of the first request establishes a certain bond between the interlocutors, which would be the persuader and the person to whom the request is being made.
+The foot-in-the-door tactic works because the acceptance of the first request establishes a certain bond between the interlocutors, which would be the persuader and the person to whom the request is being made.

 So, the person cannot deny accepting any subsequent requests made by the persuader.
 Accepting the requests allows him to project a favorable image of himself.
 He feels good after lending a helping hand to someone in need.

-Both the requests need to be correlated with each other.
+Both requests need to be correlated with each other.
 After fulfilling the first request, the person’s magnitude of compliance increases considerably.
 This is because of an attitude change that leads the person to believe that he is charitable by agreeing to the request.

-Different theories and concepts that paved that path of foot in the door techniques are-
+Different theories and concepts that paved that path of foot-in-the-door techniques are-

 1. Self-perception Theory

-The foot in the door technique, as mentioned above, creates a certain degree of compliance.
+The foot-in-the-door technique, as mentioned above, creates a certain degree of compliance.
 This is due to the self-perception theory, which Daryl Bem coined.
 He proposed that people’s actions are mainly driven by how they view themselves as behaving.

 This theory can be tested by surveying people or asking for review requests.
 People get a sense of satisfaction when they feel that they have helped a stranger.

 Back in the day, an experiment was conducted by Freedman and Fraser in which they first surveyed over 150 homemakers regarding the cleaning products they used.
 4 groups of participants were created.
-This small request was made through telephone.
+This small request was made by telephone.

 Soon after this, they requested those housewives to let a team check their houses to find out those household products.
 This bigger request was accepted the most by the housewives in the first group.